 This hybrid is the easiest way to dress up a turtleneck and dress down a blue blazer at once.
 The key is to keep the rest of the outfit elevated, so match both items to a pair of crisp dress pants.

 By taking the tie out of the picture, the turtleneck loosens up the look and gives it a sporty touch.
 It’s just the thing to wear for an occasion that might not require a blazer but would appreciate its presence, such as a special occasion dinner or a workplace holiday party.

 The turtleneck is one item of clothing that will always be identified with fall, and perhaps the most fall-centric way to wear the garment is to pair it to two other autumnal classics: a tweed sport coat and a pair of corduroy pants.

-The weight and texture of a tweed sport coat and a pair of corduroy pants give the outfit warmth, but it also set up a rich textural contrast.
+The weight and texture of a tweed sport coat and a pair of corduroy pants give the outfit warmth, but they also set up a rich textural contrast.
 Tweed is known for its hearty, sometimes fuzzy weave, and corduroy pants have a raised texture and a soft hand-feel thanks to their characteristic “wales.”
 A turtleneck with a finer, flatter weave will contrast sharply against the tweed sport coat and corduroys, creating extra visual interest while slightly elevating the overall look.

 This look may sound advanced on paper, but it’s remarkably easy in practice.
 In fact, we might even argue that it’s easier than wearing a dress shirt with a suit, as you won’t have to worry about matching a shirt and suit to a tie.
 The key is to select a turtleneck in a finer weave that best complements the formality of a suit.